Back to all blogs

 The Role of Medications and Supplements

-• Biotin (Vitamin B7): Often found in "hair, skin, and nails" supplements, high doses of biotin can interfere with the laboratory assays used to measure thyroid hormones, leading to falsely high or low results.
-It is generally recommended to stop taking biotin supplements for at least 48 to 72 hours before a blood test.
+• Biotin (Vitamin B7): Found in "hair, skin, and nails" supplements, high doses can cause inaccurate results.
+Stop taking these for 48 to 72 hours before a test.

-• Lithium and Amiodarone: These medications, used for mental health conditions and heart rhythm issues respectively, are known to affect thyroid function.
-Patients on these drugs should have their thyroid levels monitored every 6 to 12 months.
+• Lithium and Amiodarone: These can affect thyroid function; patients should be monitored every 6 to 12 months.

-If you want more on test accuracy and common pitfalls, see our article on whether thyroid tests can be wrong.
+For more on test accuracy, see our article on whether thyroid tests can be wrong.

 The Blue Horizon Method: A Responsible Journey